 Important update: The defense asks one of the base umpires for time to speak to one or more defensive players, which is granted.
-The plate umpire is not dealing with any substitutions or anything else.
+(This will now be a charged player-to-player conference, per the 2022-2023 rule book) The plate umpire is not dealing with any substitutions or anything else.
 Who should be the responsible umpire to break up the conference – the umpire that granted the time out or the plate umpire?
 We have had a difference of opinions on this when it happened in a game.

 Here is the official interpretation issued by Craig Hyde, NCAA Softball National Coordinator: If players are near the plate, dugouts or circle, plate can break the communication; if near the base umpires – the one in the vicinity can break up.